prebid/prebid-server-java/extra/modules/confiant-ad-quality/README.md

 # Overview

-This module allows obtains all bid responses for any given auction, send the results to Confiant server and find possible security issues inside bid responses.
+This module obtains all bid responses for any given auction, sends the results to Confiant server and finds possible security issues inside bid responses.

 ## Configuration